Heart disease in dogs and what to do

 Well 2 things really.

-- They rectified this error in this q&a with a whimper.
-They almost whisper that dog heart disease can be caused by grain diets as well.
+1. They rectified this error in this Q&A. They however did not take the same media based approach to announce that dog heart disease can be caused by grain diets as well.

-- Basically, the FDA has no clue whether it is legumes or pulses.
-They are covering their ass to say there has been no evidence of these being dangerous despite their consent to this ingredient use.
+• Basically, the FDA has no clue whether it is legumes or pulses despite their consent to this ingredient use in pet food.

 It is understandable that we do not know what is causing non-hereditary dog heart disease.
 It is fair to say that it is probably associated with legumes and pulses.